A loan commitment letter or mortgage commitment letter is frequently an overlooked step in the process of buying a home.

 Where a loan commitment letter fits into the home buying journey

-A mortgage commitment letter can alleviate any seller’s fears about your ability to follow through with the funds.
+A loan commitment letter can alleviate any seller’s fears about your ability to follow through with the funds.

 Accepting an offer that falls through because of poor financial planning is just as big of a concern to the seller as it is to the buyer.

-For this reason, and especially in a seller’s market, it’s beneficial to get a commitment letter.
+For this reason—and especially in a seller’s market—it’s beneficial to get a commitment letter before finding a home, then submitting your offer with a commitment letter.

 How long does it take to get a loan commitment letter?